Asian Art Outpost

 hyou hou

-This means "Art of War".
-It also part of the title of a famous book of tactics by Sun Tzu.
-These characters could also be translated as "military strategy and tactics", "military skills" or "army procedures".
+It is also part of the title of a famous book of tactics by Sun Tzu. 兵法 could also be translated as “military strategy and tactics,” “military skills” or “army procedures.”
 If you are a military tactician, this is the wall scroll for you.

 Art of War: 5 Points of Analysis